Holly-Horwood/holiday_helper/README.md

 -   In the future I would like to fix the loader to make sure it is spinning on each search page load.

 - I would also like to change the marker colours so they stand out more.

+- Search box placement on smaller devices.
+Some zoom levels proved difficult to not have part of the island covered by the search box so may look to implement a search box that resizes for smaller devices in the future.

 ---